orlagh-sweeney/f1-quiz/README.md

 TEST       | DESIRED RESULT          | PASS/FAIL |
 ---------- | ----------------------- | --------- |
-2022 Wrapped Button | When clicked, the quiz loads quiz A questions and answers for the user | PASS Driver Trivia Button | When clicked, the quiz loads quiz B questions and answers for the user | PASS Quit Button | When clicked, the user will be brought back to the initial quiz page and the quiz will reset  | PASS Lap Time feature | The clock starts when the quiz loads | PASS Option Hover Effect | When a user hovers over an answer it changes to red, when they move the mouse away, it goes back to grey | PASS
+2022 Wrapped Button | When clicked, the quiz loads quiz A questions and answers for the user. | PASS Driver Trivia Button | When clicked, the quiz loads quiz B questions and answers for the user. | PASS 2022 Wrapped Quiz | All 10 questions get displayed and the correct answer is correctly associated. | PASS Driver Trivia Quiz | All 10 questions get displayed and the correct answer is correctly associated. | PASS Quit Button | When clicked, the user will be brought back to the initial quiz page and the quiz will reset.  | PASS Lap Time feature | The clock starts when the quiz loads. | PASS Option Hover Effect | When a user hovers over an answer it changes to red, when they move the mouse away, it goes back to grey. | PASS
 Option Click Effect | When an answer option is clicked the text changes to red.
 If another answer is clicked, the first answer goes back to grey and the new answer is highlighted in red. | PASS
 Submit Button | When clicked the answer is checked.
 If the answer is correct the 'Score' is increased, if the answer is incorrect the 'Time Penalty' is increased. | PASS
-No Answer Selected | If the user clicks submit without selecting an answer they are thrown a warning | PASS Time Penalty Feature | If the user selects the wrong answer, 10 seconds are automatically added onto the 'Lap Time'. | PASS Next Button | When the 'next' button is clicked the next question of the quiz loads. | PASS Last Question Feature | When the last question of the quiz is answered the user is brought to the results page. | PASS End of Quiz Reset | Once the last question is answered, all scoring parameters are reset should the user wish to try the quiz again. | PASS
+No Answer Selected | If the user clicks submit without selecting an answer they are thrown a warning via a modal. | PASS Time Penalty Feature | If the user selects the wrong answer, 10 seconds are automatically added onto the 'Lap Time'. | PASS Next Button | When the 'next' button is clicked the next question of the quiz loads. | PASS Last Question Feature | When the last question of the quiz is answered the user is brought to the results page. | PASS End of Quiz Reset | Once the last question is answered, all scoring parameters are reset should the user wish to try the quiz again. | PASS
-Footer Links | When a social media icon in the footer is clicked the website opens in a new browser tab | PASS Responsiveness | Responsive Design Checker was used to check responsiveness across mobile, tablet, desktop and laptop | PASS Accessibility | Accessibility was tested using Lighthouse in Chrome Developer Tools | PASS
+Footer Links | When a social media icon in the footer is clicked the website opens in a new browser tab. | PASS Responsiveness | Responsive Design Checker was used to check responsiveness across mobile, tablet, desktop and laptop. | PASS Accessibility | Accessibility was tested using Lighthouse in Chrome Developer Tools. | PASS

 ### Bugs
 - The submit button was able to be clicked more than once, this meant that if the user double clicked the button their score would increment by two.
 To fix this issue, I used the disable property on the submit button.
 Now, when the user clicks 'submit' the submit button is disabled, then when the user clicks on 'next' the submit button is enabled once again for the next question.